The Sheds@no1Fox gets another revamp

 - an adjacent craft and clothing market shed on the south side (the Wild Life Photography Exhibition is located in part of this space)

-- Fox Junction Event Venue (the old Sheds market space seen on the right), part of which was being set up for a team building event when we were there
+- Fox Junction Event Venue (the old Sheds market space seen above), part of which was being set up for a team building event when we were there

 - the Good Luck Bar and Restaurant

 - and the newly opened Mad Giant Craft Brewery and Urbanologi Restaurant .